webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

   - layer 4: basic load-balancer.
   - layer 7: decisions based on application data request.
 - **Multipathing**: more than one physical link to another node. anywhere that link redundancy is required.
-  - SAN multipathing: more than one dedicated link to SAN.
+  - SAN multipathing: iSCSI. more than one dedicated link to SAN.
+Nic Teaming is used for switches.
   - Multiple ISPs: more than one path to internet.
 - **Network interface card (NIC) teaming**: multiple NICs
 - **Redundant hardware/clusters**: fault tolerance. backup if something fails. running configs are same as startup configs and backed up.